nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 the alert type somewhat matches CVE description, while we could not determine such mataching for rest of the three cases.
+We further looked at the lifespan for these 15 alerts and found their median lifespan to be 567 days.

 ## Conclusion

+We found memory related alerts to be frequently detected during static analysis security testing.
+However, based on how actively the project developers are monitoring the tool alerts, these errors can take years to get fixed.
+For the ten studied projects,
+we found a median lifesspan of 77 days before memory alerts get fixed.

+We also find that around 40%
+of the published CVEs for
+the studied C/C++ projects
+are realted to memory.
+These memory CVEs have higher
+CVSS severity ratings
+and likelihood of having an exploit script public than non-memory CVEs.
+We also found only 2.5% Linux CVEs were possibly detected during static analysis security testing.

 # References
 <a id="1">[1]</a>